ga4gh/refget-compliance-suite/docs/GET_sequence_API/errors.md

 ```

 <h5> Case 2 </h5>
-start and end are 32 bit-unsigned integers, when recieve any value other than that, server MUST throw a `400 Bad Request` error.
+start and end are 32 bit-unsigned integers, when recieve any value other than those, server MUST throw a `400 Bad Request` error.
-On recieving only one of the start / end parameters, server MUST throw a `400 Bad Request` error.

 ```